Constructive mathematics is naturally typed. -- Simon Thompson

 - trunc proc

-echo round(3.4) ## 3.0 echo round(3.5) ## 4.0 echo round(4.5) ## 5.0
+echo round(3.4) ## 3.0 echo round(3.5) ## 4.0 echo round(4.5) ## 5.0 Source Edit

-Source Edit proc trunc(x: float32): float32 {...}{.importc: "truncf", header: "<math.h>", noSideEffect.}
+- proc trunc(x: float32): float32 {...}{.importc: "truncf", header: "<math.h>", noSideEffect.}

 - Source Edit

-proc trunc(x: float64): float64 {...}{.importc: "trunc", header: "<math.h>", noSideEffect.}
+- proc trunc(x: float64): float64 {...}{.importc: "trunc", header: "<math.h>", noSideEffect.}

 -

-echo trunc(PI) # 3.0 echo trunc(-1.85) # -1.0
+Truncates x to the decimal point.
+See also: echo trunc(PI) # 3.0 echo trunc(-1.85) # -1.0 Source Edit

-Source Edit proc fmod(x, y: float32): float32 {...}{.deprecated: "Deprecated since v0.19.0; use \'mod\' instead", importc: "fmodf", header: "<math.h>", noSideEffect.}
+- proc fmod(x, y: float32): float32 {...}{.deprecated: "Deprecated since v0.19.0; use \'mod\' instead", importc: "fmodf", header: "<math.h>", noSideEffect.}

 - Source Edit

-proc fmod(x, y: float64): float64 {...}{.deprecated: "Deprecated since v0.19.0; use \'mod\' instead", importc: "fmod", header: "<math.h>", noSideEffect.}
+- proc fmod(x, y: float64): float64 {...}{.deprecated: "Deprecated since v0.19.0; use \'mod\' instead", importc: "fmod", header: "<math.h>", noSideEffect.}

-- x divided by y.
-Source Edit Computes the remainder of
+- Computes the remainder of x divided by y.
+Source Edit

-proc `mod`(x, y: float32): float32 {...}{.importc: "fmodf", header: "<math.h>", noSideEffect.}
+- proc `mod`(x, y: float32): float32 {...}{.importc: "fmodf", header: "<math.h>", noSideEffect.}

 - Source Edit

-proc `mod`(x, y: float64): float64 {...}{.importc: "fmod", header: "<math.h>", noSideEffect.}
+- proc `mod`(x, y: float64): float64 {...}{.importc: "fmod", header: "<math.h>", noSideEffect.}

 -

 Computes the modulo operation for float values (the remainder of x divided by y).
+See also: - floorMod proc for Python-like (% operator) behavior

 - floorMod proc for Python-like (% operator) behavior